aulia-nur-rachmatika/aulia-nur-rachmatika/README.md

 ### Hello! 👋

-My name is **Aulia Nur Rachmatika**.\
+My name is **Aulia Nur Rachmatika**.

-- I’m currently learning in Universitas Islam Negeri Malang
+I'm a student majoring in informatics engineering at Universitas Islam Negeri Maulana Malik Ibrahim Malang semester
+6. I'm currently interested in learning web development and mobile development using frameworks

 This is my LinkedIn account [Linkedin] (https://www.linkedin.com/in/aulia-nur-rachmatika-3b490a1b4/)